geronimodennis/NsSuiteQLrunner/README.md

 - SuiteQL editor with Run, Analyze, and Format actions.
 - MSSQL-style formatting with uppercase keywords and readable clause breaks.
 - Static SuiteQL and Oracle SQL hinting for common errors and dialect mismatches.
-- Query autocomplete for SuiteQL keywords, NetSuite built-ins, Oracle functions, and common NetSuite record names.
+- Query autocomplete for known SuiteQL and Oracle SQL clauses, keywords, functions, built-ins, pseudo-columns, and bind variables.
 - RESTlet-based execution with `N/query.runSuiteQL` or `N/query.runSuiteQLPaged`.
 - Paginated result mode with configurable rows per page and page count.
 The page count defaults to `50`.
 - Direct `runSuiteQL` mode that automatically falls back to paged execution when the result appears capped.